 In 2008 Stef Smulders moved from his native country, The Netherlands, to Italy with his husband and dog.
 In beautiful Oltrepò Pavese, he started a bed-and-breakfast.
 In 2014 he published Living in Italy: The real deal – how to survive the good life, a collection of witty anecdotes about daily life among the Italians.
 In this interview he tells us about his experience.

-What brought you to beautiful Italy?
+How did it happen that you are living in Italy?
 Did you go to stay, or installing yourself was a result of repeated visits?

 We had been in Italy several times on holiday, Tuscany, Sicily, Umbria and we loved it, of course.
 But our choice was also of a more practical nature: Italy is only a day’s drive from our native country The Netherlands, which is important in case of family emergencies.
 Then again the climate is Mediterranean without being too hot (Spain definitely was a no-go with its 40 degrees Celsius in summer!).